iotaledger/IOTA-2.0-Research-Specifications/README.md

 # About

-These are the research specifications of the IOTA 2.0 protocol.
-To put these in context, consult the [Preface](./docs/0.0Preface.md).
+This document describes research specifications behind the IOTA 2.0 protocol.
+To put them in context, start with [Preface](./docs/0.0Preface.md).

 ## Table of Contents